Shikken: Shikken as supreme ruler (1199–1256)

-Though officially a regent for the shōgun in the Kamakura shogunate in Japan, on paper a shikken derived power from the shōgun, in reality the shōgun had been reduced to a figurehead in a similar marginalizing manner to how the emperor and imperial court had been reduced to figureheads by the first shōgun Minamoto no Yoritomo.
+Though officially a regent for the shōgun in the Kamakura shogunate in Japan, on paper deriving power from the shōgun, in reality the shōgun had been reduced to a figurehead in a similar marginalizing manner to how the emperor and imperial court had been reduced to figureheads by the first shōgun Minamoto no Yoritomo.
 Both the posts of shikken and tokusō were monopolized by the Hōjō clan.

-Hōjō Tokimasa, was the father-in-law of Yoritomo through his wife Hōjō Masako, and became the first shikken in 1203, after Yoritomo's death.
+Hōjō Tokimasa was the father-in-law of Yoritomo through his wife Hōjō Masako and became the first shikken in 1203, after Yoritomo's death.
 The shikken was the chief of the mandokoro at that time.
 Tokimasa became the de facto ruler of the shōgunate by monopolizing decisions for the young shōguns Yoriie and Sanetomo who were the sons of Yoritomo and Masako and thus Tokimasa's maternal grandchildren, executing whoever got in his way, family or not.
-Tokimasa's grandson Yoriie and great-grandson were murdered on Tokimasa's orders, a year after he replaced the more independent Yoriie with his younger brother Sanetomo as shōgun.
+Yoriie and his son Ichiman were murdered on Tokimasa's orders after he replaced the strong minded Yoriie with his weak minded younger brother Sanetomo as shōgun.

 Tokimasa's son Yoshitoki strengthened the position of shikken by integrating it with the post of Samurai-dokoro, after annihilating the powerful Wada clan, who had dominated the latter position.
 The shikken became the highest post, controlling puppet shōguns in practice.
 In 1224, Yoshitoki's son Hōjō Yasutoki set up the position of rensho (cosigner), or assistant regent.